 A) The Power of Thought:

 In this section, Napoleon Hill describes how your thought can help you achieve what so ever you want in your life.

 To explain this, he gave an example of Edwin Barnes, who wanted to do a partnership with Thomas Edition.
-Let me be clear here. he wanted to do partnership- not ‘work with’ or ‘work for’ Thomas edition.
+Let me be clear here.
+He wanted to do partnership- not ‘work for’ Thomas edition.